EYHN/hexo-helper-live2d/readme.md

 ## https://github.com/EYHN/hexo-helper-live2d
 live2d:
   model: z16 # The model that you are willing to show. default: z16
+  width: 150 # The width of your model. default: 150
   height: 300 # The height of your model. default: 300
-  width: 150 # The width of your model. default: 150
   mobileShow: true # Whether to show on mobile devices. default: true
+  mobileWidth: 75 # The width of your model on mobile devices. default: 150
   mobileHeight: 150 # The height of your model on mobile devices. default: 75
-  mobileWidth: 75 # The width of your model on mobile devices. default: 150
-  isLeft: false # Whether the model is shown at the left side. default: false
+  position: right # Which side the model is shown at. default: right
+  horizontalOffset: 0 # The horizontal offset. default: 0
+  bottomOffset: -20 # The offset of the bottom. default: -20
   className: live2d # The class name of the element. default: live2d
   id: live2dcanvas # The ID of the live2d element. default: live2dcanvas
-  bottom: -20 # The offset of the bottom. default: -20
 ```

 > To use settings in Chinese, please have a look at Chinese document.